 DISSERTATION STATUS

 For the classroom part (second part of my dissertation) I have collected video recordings of 3 groups (each group has 4 to 6 students) for 6 days and interviewed 8 students individually.
 Initial coding of student interactions have been completed.
-Initial findings suggest that self-explanation/ thinking out loud while learning CT helps students to better understand the concepts.
-Being able ask questions to someone who is at the level of learning helps students also helps understanding concepts.
-Learning CT is like learning a new language.
-Novice learners become frustrated while writing code because they have to be extremely precise.
+My initial findings suggest a number of interesting conclusions: self-explanation/thinking-out-loud while learning CT helps students to better understand the concepts; being able ask questions to someone who is at the level of learning helps students also helps understanding concepts; many students compare learning CT to learning a new language; novice learners often become frustrated while writing code because they have to be extremely precise.

-For the online learning environment (Scratch data) I have created initial relationship tables and have generated basic statistical reports.
+For the online learning environment (Scratch data), I have created initial relationship tables and generated basic statistical reports.
 Initial findings suggest that novice Scratch users tend to remix others code and make minor adjustment to the code.
-I have yet not generated or tested any hypothesis.
+I have not yet generated or tested any hypothesis.

 I have completed a draft of my dissertation proposal which describes the background, purpose, and methods of my proposed dissertation study, the outcome anticipated, and the contribution to the field.
-I plan to defend my dissertation beginning of September, 2015, complete writing my dissertation between Septembers –November, 2015 and defend early (January/February) 2016.
+I plan to defend my dissertation in the beginning of September, 2015, complete writing my dissertation between September-November, 2015 and defend early (January/February) 2016.

 EXPECTED CONTRIBUTIONS

-The outcome of this study will explain while learning CT what do novice learners struggle with and how does social interactions impact their learning.
+The outcome of this study will explain what novice learners struggle with while learning CT and how social interactions impact their learning.
 The study will also provide a framework that illustrates the collaborative aspect of learning CT.

 REFERENCES

-How to Classify Works Using ACM’s Computing Classification System.
-Available from: http://www.acm.org/class/how_to_use.html

 NRC,Report of a Workshop on the Scope and Nature of Computational Thinking.
 2010: National Academies Press.

 NRC, Report of a Workshop on the Pedagogical Aspects of Computational Thinking.
 2011: The National Academies Press.